dipeshgupta14/moror/README.md

 Create 'requirements.txt' and include python packages with their version.

-Create a file named 'Procfile'(note: this file must be without any extension) and write 'web: gunicorn <app name>.wsgi --log-file -'
+Create a file named 'Procfile'(note: this file must be without any extension) and write 'web: gunicorn "app name".wsgi --log-file -'

 Upload 'requirements.txt' and 'Procfile' on your Git profile.